zilevus/INR/README.txt

 files on the iPad (Or other mobile device) filesystem which we will later be able to access.
 This is a feature that we are looking to get working soon as we would like to move towards a system that is not reliant on a network connection.

+We would like to implement this as soon as possible.
+Currently images and video are being hosted from the CV server and this is causing immense amounts of lag if we are able to keep these files client side using the NativeScript wrapper and storing them on the ipad, it should be much faster than if we are serving them from the server.

 Induced Errors for Patients